Kimthanh451/my-second-repo/readme.md

 ### Reading

 Three of my favorite books are:
--*Harry Potter* by J.K.Rowling
+- *Harry Potter* by J.K.Rowling
--*Kill the mocking bird* by Harper Lee
+- *Kill the mocking bird* by Harper Lee
--*Sherlock Holmes* by Conan Doyle
+- *Sherlock Holmes* by Conan Doyle

 ### Food